 By Air.
 Travelling via air would be a good decision for you.
-The nearest airport from Virasat-E-Khalsa is Chandigarh airport.
+The nearest airport from Virasat-e-Khalsa is Chandigarh airport.
 From there you will have to catch a taxi or some other means of transportation.

 By Road.
 The road network is quite good.
 The lush green fields and the plain-sailing roads are the kind of scenes which everyone would want to experience.

 By Train.
 Punjab is well connected via train routes.
 The nearest train station to Virasat e Khalsa is Anand Sahib.
-From there, you would have to take a taxi or some means of transportation to reach your destination.
+From there, you would have to take a taxi or some other means of public transportation to reach your destination.